laurentkempe/laurentkempe.github.io/source/_posts/First-experience-with-CSS-friendly-control-adapters-beta.md

-title: First experience with CSS friendly control adapters beta
+title: "First experience with CSS friendly control adapters beta"
+permalink: "First-experience-with-CSS-friendly-control-adapters-beta"
 date: 4/29/2006 8:41:00 AM
 updated: 4/29/2006 8:41:00 AM
-tags: [""]
+disqusIdentifier: 20060429084100
+alias:
+ - /post/First-experience-with-CSS-friendly-control-adapters-beta.aspx/index.html
 ---
 I had the chance to realize that CSS friendly control adapters beta from the ASP.NET Team was online for a short time and downloaded it, so I had the